Property taxes in Marbella and Spain

 How can you decrease the income tax?

-If you are an owner of a property that you rent out and receive income, you can include several deductions to reduce the part of the income that is taxed like:
+If you're an owner of a property that you rent out and receive income, you can include several deductions to reduce the part of the taxable income:

 - Mortgage interests

-- Repairs and maintenance costs of the property
+- Repair and maintenance costs of the property

 - IBI, fees and other taxes